Operation Raise the Colours: Origins in England

-In the London Borough of Sutton, builder Billy Cooper from Carshalton says he is part of a group of 30 people who have been attaching flags to lampposts in the area.
-As with elsewhere, red crosses have been painted on white mini roundabouts in the borough.
-In 2018 Cooper had been ordered at Brighton County Court to pay Aviva more than £13,000 after making a "fundamentally dishonest" £98,000 injury claim when the company's legal team found social media posts showing Cooper regularly working at height as a roofer, and enjoying walking and cycling.

 Only a few weeks earlier, the Saint George's Cross had been widely flown in cities and towns across England as a show of support for the England women's national football team in the UEFA Women's Euro 2025.

+In late November 2025, a man fell from a ladder while putting up flags on lampposts in South Bristol and died in hospital in early December.

-Spread to Scotland and Wales
+Scotland and Wales

 By September 2025, the movement had spread to Scotland and Wales, with the Red Dragon, Saltire and Lion Rampant, the flag of Wales and the flag and royal banner of Scotland, being raised there in a similar fashion alongside the Union Jack.

 In Scotland, occurrences were located in areas such as Falkirk, Maryhill and Tollcross in Glasgow, as well as Peterhead, Edinburgh, Inverness and Aberdeen.
+Parts of Lanarkshire were also affected.

-In Glasgow, the flags were raised by a group called the Tartan Team, which is part of the Operation Raise the Colours movement and is co-run by Kieran Logan, who was reported by the Daily Record to have made racist posts on his social media.
-Logan replied to a social media video of an alleged fight between asylum seekers in Spain with the comment "gas them all" and also shared content claiming "the answer for America lies… in Germany with a man named Adolf".
-Logan initially claimed mistaken identity but when pressed by a journalist, responded "Everybody is entitled to their own opinion.
+In Glasgow, the flags were raised by a group called the Tartan Team, which are part of the Operation Raise the Colours movement.
+The Daily Record reported that one man organising it had made racist posts on his social media, replying to a video of an alleged fight between asylum seekers in Spain with the comment "gas them all" and also shared content claiming "the answer for America lies… in Germany with a man named Adolf".
+The man initially claimed mistaken identity but when pressed by a journalist, responded "Everybody is entitled to their own opinion.
 I understand that Hitler went nuts at the end.
 No wonder, the drugs do that to most people.
 But at the start he had good intentions.
 Maybe they slipped a bit but he had good intentions for his country".

 In Wales, Welsh flags and Union Jacks appeared in Anglesey, Carmarthenshire, Conwy and Denbighshire.
 There were also incidents of the English St George's Cross appearing in Pembrokeshire, Llandudno and Cwmbran to the bemusement and protests of local residents.
+Wrexham County Borough Council stated that it would not be removing flags erected in Wrexham "unless they pose a health and safety hazard on our roads."
+The decision has attracted controversy in the area, prompting a formal complaint in June 2026 from former North Wales Police and Crime Commissioner Arfon Jones, who described the council's position as a "whitewash".
+Later that month, Wales Online reported that members of Welsh nationalist organisation Mudiad Eryr Wen (lit. 'movement of the white eagle') had removed a Union Jack, an English flag and an Ulster loyalist banner from lampposts near Wrexham A.F.C.'s Racecourse Ground.

+Legality

+Section 132(2) of the Highways Act 1980 states it is an offence to affix any items to structures on the public highway without permission from the relevant highways authority.